Kris Bryant Player Props: Rockies vs. Diamondbacks

 Kris Bryant At The Plate

-- Bryant has 29 hits to go with a slugging percentage of .452, both of which lead Colorado hitters this season.
+- Bryant leads Colorado with 30 hits and a team-best slugging percentage of .443.

-- Among the qualifying hitters in MLB, he ranks 18th in batting average, 33rd in on-base percentage, and 68th in slugging.
+- Among the qualifying hitters in MLB play, his batting average ranks 20th, his on-base percentage ranks 39th, and he is 74th in the league in slugging.

+- Bryant enters this game on a four-game hitting streak.
+In his last outings, he's hitting .389.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.